-Legal & Contingency Limited (L&C) is committed to protecting the privacy of the personal information which we gain from you whilst you use ci online.
+Legal & Contingency Limited is committed to protecting the privacy of the personal information which we gain from you whilst you use our website.

 Who we are and our approach to your privacy